Death of an American Citizen Abroad

 There are several important things that you, as the next-of-kin, must consider.
 The U.S. Embassy is ready to assist you with any of these steps.
 Please feel free to contact the Consular Section, at any point in the process.

-For your convenience, we have provided some information that may be of assistance:
+For your convenience, we have provided some information below that may be of assistance:

 Disposition of Remains Report

-The disposition of remains is affected by local laws, customs, and facilities, which are often vastly different from those in the U.S.
+The disposition of remains is affected by local laws, customs, and facilities, which can be different from those in the U.S.

 Please refer to the Disposition of Remains Report (PDF 60KB) for detailed information about the disposition of remains in Mali.